orgvue2/gizmocookbook/chapter2/aggregators.md

 ## Aggregating numbers (sum, avg, cnt)
 ### Problem
-You want to calculate total amount paid out as bonuses.
+You want to calculate the total amount paid out as bonuses.

 ### Solution
 Specify the collection and add an aggregator, e.g. `sum`.